AmingAndrei/violence.website/content/species/chimeras/balauri.md

 Combat Adaptations

-Each head of the Balaur can generate and project dark-purple Fael Fire up to 20 metres, synthesized by internal glands in their mouths.
+Each head of the Balaur can generate and project dark-purple Fael Fire up to 20 metres, synthesised by internal glands in their mouths.
 Their iron-coated claws house airflow channels that ignite Fael Fire secretions, producing superheated cutting surfaces.
 They posses a bite Force measured at 6000 psi, making their bite capable of shattering dense materials.

 Regenerative Features